 Quitometer is a no smoking calculator written in HyperTalk the scripting language of HyperCard.
 Features include: automatic calculation of years, months, weeks, days, hours and minutes from the time of quitting; an ongoing record of the money saved since the time of quitting; can manually be updated hourly, and updates when launched, or when exporting; can save the current information to the clipboard upon quitting for pasting into signature files for posting; can export information to a text file for further record keeping; keeps date and time of exporting within the exported file.
 Write Brian Sheafer, the program's SVMac creator for support questions.
 Please report any unresolved issues to us here at WhyQuit.

 Although quit meter use is fun, addiction to smoking nicotine has a 50% adult kill rate, where the average loss of life is 5,110 sunrises.
 This truly is a life or death battle.
 Meet Bryan age 34, Noni 33, Deb 38, Sean 19, Kim 44, Quentin 23, Gruen 17, Brandon 23 or any of the more than two million middle-aged nicotine addicts who each year wait too long and allow their addiction to kill them.

 Knowledge is power and we strongly encourage you to read, read, read!
 Like the true alcoholic, your dependency is a permanent condition.
-If you are to keep it arrested and remain here on the free side of dependency's bars there is only one rule that absolutely guarantees success to all - no nicotine today, Never Take Another Puff, Dip or Chew!
+If you are to keep it arrested and remain here on the free side of dependency's bars there is only one rule that if followed absolutely guarantees success to all - no nicotine today, Never Take Another Puff, Dip, Vape or Chew!